 Position your oven rack about 3-6 inches below the broiler element so the heat caramelizes without burning too fast.

-Zucchini Broiled With Garlic And Cheese
+Zucchini Broiled With Garlic And Mozzarella

 Do You Want to Save This Recipe?